pavitrapandey/electronic-store-backend/README.md

 # 🛒 Electronic Store Backend

 A Spring Boot based backend for an electronic store application, built with a modular structure and RESTful APIs.
 This project includes user authentication with JWT, refresh token handling, and interactive API documentation using Swagger (OpenAPI).
-Core features include user management, category handling, product operations, cart, and order modules.

 ---